carpentries-incubator/singularity-introduction/_episodes/07-building-containers.md

 ```
 {: .output}

-With this set up, you may use `singularity build -r` to start the remote build.
+With this set up, you may use `{{ site.software.cmd }} build -r` to start the remote build.
 Once finished, the image will be downloaded so that it's ready to use:

 ```
-singularity build -r lolcow_remote.sif lolcow.def
+{{ site.software.cmd }} build -r lolcow_remote.sif lolcow.def
 ```
 {: .bash}